It’s Never Too Early to ENGAGE, CONNECT AND LEARN!

 Artsy Thursday (April 15)

 It’s a Family Affair!
-Ask parents and families to use art supplies and a large piece of paper to create a family tree or portrait.
+Ask families to use art supplies and a large piece of paper to create a family tree or portrait.
 Want to get really creative?
 Other options can include creating a Melted Bead Bowl or Decorated Egg Holder.
 No art supplies at home?
 Share the free coloring pages on Nickelodeon Parents or Art for Children Hub.
 Encourage them to take photos of their family art project.
 Share with the program and other families on Facebook and Twitter. #WOYC21 #MDFamiliesEngage

 Family Friday (April 16)